Odvin/js-patterns/README.md

 ### Command
 Encapsulate a request as an object, thereby letting you parameterize with different request. queue or log requests, and support undoable operations.

+### Iterator
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representations.